 Getting everything right isn’t always easy - and especially not in terms of your daily vitamins.
 Now that the festive season is behind us, you may be noticing that it’s a bit tougher to get back to the gym and peel yourself off from that couch and, even worse, you may be noticing a few other health issues that you didn’t have before the festive season.
-As a freelance creative copywriter and a juggling working mum I have to be on my A game to ensure I don’t get stressed and exhausted.
 This is quite normal, though, and not a reason for concern as long as you take care of it promptly.
 Here is a quick list of the most common signs of vitamin deficiency as well as the foods you should eat in order to solve the issue.

 You could just take a multivitamin instead, though, or a vitamin especially designed for your deficiency but learning about the best foods to eat won’t hurt you either.
 That way, you’ll get the fibre that comes with them as well as all of the other vitamins it contains.